Skip to content

 Concealed VS Exposed Shower Valves

-Most valve designs are concealed, meaning they are hidden within the shower walls.
+Most shower valve designs are concealed, meaning they are hidden within the shower walls.
 This is perfect for small showers or shower-only bathrooms and if you want to minimize bathroom clutter for a clean minimalist or modern look.

 Exposed shower valves are newer but increasingly popular because they can be installed without opening the wall and are installed on shower walls or tiles.
 This makes it easier to replace or repair valves and valve plugs.
 Exposed valves work best in the shower with a little wiggle room to avoid banging your elbows on installed components.